THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

 At our weak moments, we accept and our compromises start to feel justified, or we start convincing ourselves otherwise.

-And if left unnoticed, this slowly becomes a habit.
+And if this left unnoticed, it slowly becomes a habit.
 Little by little, as we keep giving up on what truly matters, we move further away from ourselves.
 One day, we look up and realize we have been living someone else’s life.

 Now, before you think I am saying you should never compromise on anything, don’t get me wrong.
 Compromise is part of life, and choosing the easier or safer path can sometimes be wise, practical, or even necessary.
 Not every preference needs to become a battle.
 The only thing truly worth protecting is the core of who you are, and any decision that slowly disconnects you from that core is the one worth questioning carefully.